 This is a Sponsored post written by me on behalf of Gulf County, Florida.
 All opinions are 100% mine.

-images and posts from our trip to Gulf County, Florida last weekend.
-It ended up becoming an impromptu girls weekend after the boys each had to pull out at the last minute for reasons not under their control (they still have “real” jobs)!
+Our trip to Gulf County, Florida last weekend ended up becoming an impromptu girls weekend after the boys each had to pull out at the last minute for reasons, not under their control (they still have “real” jobs)!
 Neither one of us girls have been on a girls weekend since we got married (Tiffany – 7yrs and Whitney – 6yrs) and it was the first time Tiffany had been away from Bryce, their little boy for more than 1 night.
 It was also the first time Tiffany and Whitney had traveled together.
 To say it was a blast and totally productive would be an understatement!
 WE HAD A RELAXING, BACK TO NATURE, BLAST!

 They really weren’t kidding when they said the county has only 2 stop lights and spotty wifi!
 It’s peaceful and calm – an atmosphere that is so different than the hustle and bustle of Atlanta.